vierukundo/alx-system_engineering-devops/0x00-shell_basics/README.md

-This a script that should print the absolute path name of the current working directory
+0-current_working_directory: This a script that should print the absolute path name of the current working directory
+1-listit: The second script displays lists of current directory